Code-Institute-Submissions/FanFareFilms/readme.md

 ## Design Decisions

 ### General design:
-Grey/black and white was chosen for two reasons - one as it gives a nice clean feel (in my opinion) and doesnt detract from the feel of the black and white films on show.
+Grey/black and white was chosen for two reasons - one as it gives a nice clean feel (in my opinion) and doesn't detract from the feel of the black and white films on show.
 Bright, brash colours would have done so I believe.

 The calls to action are the exception here - green throughout due to it not being shocking, whilst invoking a positive feel.